Probate Q&A Series

 Duties of an Intestate Estate Administrator

-• Petition for Appointment: File a petition with the clerk of superior court to open the estate and request letters of administration.
+• Petition for Appointment: File an application or petition with the clerk of superior court to open the estate and request letters of administration.
 (See N.C.
 Gen. Stat. § 28A-6-2.)

-• Post Bond: Post a fiduciary bond if required by the court to protect estate assets.
+• Post Bond: Post a fiduciary bond if required by law or the clerk to protect estate assets.
 (See N.C.
 Gen. Stat. § 28A-7.)

 • Notify Creditors: Publish notice to creditors and serve notice on known creditors so they can file claims.
 (See N.C.
 Gen. Stat. § 28A-14-1.)

-• Secure and Inventory Assets: Locate, take possession of, and safeguard real and personal property.
-File a detailed inventory with the clerk within 90 days.
+• Secure and Inventory Assets: Locate, take possession of, and safeguard estate property.
+File a detailed inventory with the clerk within 3 months.
 (See N.C.
 Gen. Stat. § 28A-12-2.)

 • Value Property: Obtain appraisals or valuations for real estate, business interests, and unique items to determine fair market value.